DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 In this case, we call reduce(0), to reduce dimension 0, which we know has length one, but leave the other two dimensions alone.

-Note that `varShape` holds the total number of elements that can be read from the variable; `origin` is the starting extent, and `size` is the number of elements to read.
+Note that `varShape` holds the total number of elements that can be read from the variable; `origin` is the starting index, and `size` is the number of elements to read.
 This is different from the Fortran 90 array syntax, which uses the starting and ending array indices (inclusive):

 {% capture rmd %}